Biology Riddles

 Read More: 101+ Christmas Riddles For Kids To Celebrate Christmas With Smiles

-Hard Biology Riddles For Kids
+Hard Biology Riddles For High School

 1. I am the master blueprint inside your cells, holding the instructions for life.
 What am I?